NTLx/CMTools/user_manual.md

     *   Displays the outcome for each file after processing is complete.
     *   **Success (`✅`):** Indicates the file was processed successfully.
     *   **Failure (`❌`):** Indicates an error occurred.
 An error dialog will appear with details.
-    *   Clicking on a result item will open the directory containing the corresponding input file.
+    *   Clicking on a result item will open its containing folder and select the file in the file explorer.

 ## 4. How to Use CMTools